Courses that may meet the upper-level writing requirement are identified as follows:

 Intellectual Property Capstone (3 hrs.)

 This is a transition-to-practice course that provides a simulated intellectual property practice experience.
 Students will work in a setting modeled after law firm practice, where they will learn how to work in teams, understand client demands, confront decision-making challenges, and manage case files and workload.
 Through this course, students will be exposed to various aspects of intellectual property practice and will develop both litigation and transactional skills.
 This course is designed primarily for students concentrating in Intellectual Property Law.
 Enrollment in the course is limited to 16 students.
-Students are required to be in their third or fourth year of law school and must have already completed two of the following courses: Introduction to Intellectual Property, Patent Law, Copyright Law, or Trademarks and Unfair Competition.
+Students are required to be in their third or fourth year of law school and must have already completed one of the following courses: Introduction to Intellectual Property, Patent Law, Copyright Law, or Trademarks and Unfair Competition.
 Prof. La Belle

 Intellectual Property Transactions (2 hrs.) — opt.
 PP

 This limited-enrollment course is focused primarily on the analysis and drafting of documents related to transactions involving the transfer of interests in intellectual property, including patents, copyrights, trademarks, and know-how.
 Through the process of analyzing and drafting transactional documents, students are introduced to the relevant statutory and case law and become familiar with substantive legal principles related to title, express and implied licenses; license transfers; and assignments of rights in intellectual property.
 Students may also gain exposure to substantive areas of the law having significant impact on intellectual property rights, such as international law, antitrust, tax, and bankruptcy.
 The grade is based primarily on the final written work products produced by each student.
 At the discretion of the instructor, this course may include a qualifying portfolio paper that fulfills a portion of the upper-level writing requirement.
 Refer to Academic Rule XIII — Writing Requirement and Directed Research.
 Prerequisite: Students must have taken at least one of the following: Introduction to Intellectual Property Law, Patent Law, Copyright Law, Trademark Law, or Trademarks and Unfair Competition.
-Mr. Ratcliffe.
+Mr. Miner, Mr. Ratcliffe, Mr. Richman.